Charlemagne Youth Prize 2018 goes to Polish project on WW2 camp

 Young Somali refugee and blogger Farah Abdullahi Abdi wrote two books about the frustrations and hardships of being a refugee in Europe.
 She wants to show that refugees are not here to create chaos but are ready to embrace Europe and contribute to its development.
 She has crossed Europe speaking to students about her life, offering them a different picture from the one they might get from anti-immigration sources.

-2018 Charlemagne Prize goes to Emmanuel Macron
+2018 Charlemagne Prize awarded to Emmanuel Macron